NREL/HPC/docs/Documentation/Applications/ipopt.md

 We will install Metis using Anaconda.
 However, it can also be installed from source.
 To install using Anaconda, we will create a clean environment with only Metis.
-The conda environment is being constructed within a directory in the `hpcapps` project on Kestrel.
+For this example, the conda environment is being constructed within a directory in the `hpcapps` project on Kestrel.
 Users can create a conda environment in any place of their choice.

 ```bash